ssk1177/Tic-Tac-Toe-Multiplayer/README.md

 # Push notifications
 There are no push notifications in our application.

-No Internet connection required Application do not require an internet connection to work.

 # Contact Us

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.